RobinMRX/Turbojet-engine/README.md

 # V2

-The objective of the V2 is to increase the power of the turbojet engine.
+The objective of the V2 is to **```increase the power```** of the turbojet engine.
 We can then add a nozzle to create thrust.

-To do this I bought a new regulator, which allows a much higher flow and pressure than the previous one.
+To do this I bought a **```new regulator```**, which allows a much higher flow and pressure than the previous one.

 The problem is that now I can't find the right mixtures by hand.
 I think there is too much fuel compared to the air.
-Moreover, by considerably increasing the amount of fuel that can be injected, we have increased the danger of handling.
+Moreover, by considerably increasing the amount of fuel that can be injected, we have **```increased the danger```** of handling.
 If the pressure suddenly increases, the combustion chamber could explode.

 **Demo video :**

 [![Watch the video](https://img.youtube.com/vi/BzaCEIvwCl0/maxresdefault.jpg)](https://youtu.be/BzaCEIvwCl0)

-The idea of the V2 is therefore to make the turbojet remotely controllable with the use of the new regulator.
+The idea of the V2 is therefore to make the turbojet **```remotely controllable```** with the use of the new regulator.

 We therefore have 3 things to control:
-- The spark
+- **```The spark```**
-- The air
+- **```The air```**
-- The gas flow
+- **```The gas flow```**

 ## Spark

 The spark is triggered by an electrical contact (by pressing a button).
-You can easily close the electrical contact with a relay.
+You can easily close the electrical contact with a **```relay.```**

 ## Air

 At first I wanted to be able to manage the airflow.
-So I used a servomotor to more or less control the opening of the blower.
-It worked but I had some reliability issues.
+So I used a **```servomotor```** to more or less control the opening of the blower.
+It worked but I had some **```reliability issues.```**

 **Demo video :**

 [![Watch the video](https://img.youtube.com/vi/y2Q_39y3OnU/maxresdefault.jpg)](https://youtu.be/y2Q_39y3OnU)

 Finally we saw during our previous test that to start the turbojet we had to send as much air as possible into the compressor.
-So we can use a solenoid valve to on/off control the air supply
+So we can use a **```solenoid valve```** to on/off control the air supply

 ## Gaz

 The gas part is more complex.
 Because it is necessary that we can precisely manage the flow of gas.

 There are proportional solenoid valves but they are quite expensive.
-Instead we are going to use our manual quarter-turn valve that we were already using but we are going to couple it to a motorization to manage its opening.
+Instead we are going to use our manual quarter-turn valve that we were already using but we are going to couple it to a **```motorization```** to manage its opening.
 We take this opportunity to add a solenoid valve upstream in order to have the possibility of instantly cutting off the gases.

-How to motorize the valve?
+**How to motorize the valve?**

-The idea is to create an electric actuator that pushes or pulls on the valve to manage its opening.
+The idea is to create an **```electric actuator```** that pushes or pulls on the valve to manage its opening.

-In a first attempt I used a DC motor with a screw nut system and a potentiometer installed on the axis of rotation of the valve.
-This first attempt was functional but not reliable and precise enough.
+In a first attempt I used a **```DC motor```** with a screw nut system and a potentiometer installed on the axis of rotation of the valve.
+This first attempt was functional but **```not reliable and precise enough```**.
 Indeed, I had trouble aligning the axis of the screw with that of the motor, which induced a lot of vibration.
 Moreover, I did not succeed in controlling the opening angle of the valve according to the command requested.

 **Demo video :**

 [![Watch the video](https://img.youtube.com/vi/Buvl3nQfvQg/maxresdefault.jpg)](https://youtu.be/Buvl3nQfvQg)

 The current system is visually quite similar but is quite different.
-The DC motor is replaced by a stepper motor.
+The DC motor is replaced by a **```stepper motor```**.
 This change means that we no longer need to control the position of the valve with the command.
 Indeed, we can link the opening angle of the valve to the number of steps taken by the motor provided we know the initial opening angle of the valve.
 Currently I manually put the valve in the closed position at initialization but eventually I will develop an automatic initialization.

-In addition, I replaced the classic screw and nut with a screw-nut system with several threads, as can be found on a 3D printer.
+In addition, I replaced the classic screw and nut with a screw-nut system with **```several threads```**, as can be found on a 3D printer.
 It is more suitable because you can pass a lot more torque by turning the screw less quickly.

 **Demo video :**